 How Freeze Drying Works

-Lyophilisation, or freeze drying, is an essential procedure in the pharmaceutical and biotechnology sectors, with 50% of biopharmaceuticals currently being lyophilised.
+Lyophilisation, or freeze drying, is an essential procedure in the pharmaceutical and biotechnology sectors, with over one third of biopharmaceuticals currently being lyophilised.
 It has become increasingly crucial for the preservation and stabilisation of sensitive biological materials, such as proteins, enzymes, and other active pharmaceutical ingredients (APIs), as well as for the extension of the expiration life.
 Long-term stability is increased in the freeze-dried solid form because chemical or physical degradation reactions are either prevented or greatly slowed down and the probability of microbial growth is reduced.
 While freeze drying offers numerous benefits, the process can be very energy, time and cost heavy which presents a need for process optimisation.
 By understanding the processes involved, those involved in dealing with biopharmaceuticals, whether in a research, production, or quality control capacity can work to optimise this essential process.
 This article aims to provide a comprehensive understanding of how freeze-drying works covering the fundamental principles, process steps involved and an overview of the validation process.

 The Basics of Freeze Drying